imettool/imet-offline/README.md

 Copyright (C) 2025 European Union

 ## License
-The IMET Offline distributed under the terms of the _EU Public License (EUPL) v1.2_.
-For more details and the full text of the license, please refer to the [LICENSE](LICENSE) file in the repository.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.